Subaru (OTCMKTS:FUJHY) Updates FY 2022 Earnings Guidance

-Several research firms recently issued reports on FUJHY.
-Zacks Investment Research lowered shares of Subaru from a buy rating to a hold rating in a research note on Monday, January 17th.
-JPMorgan Chase & Co. raised shares of Subaru from an underweight rating to an overweight rating in a research report on Tuesday, November 16th.
-Finally, UBS Group raised shares of Subaru from a neutral rating to an outperform rating in a research report on Thursday, December 16th.
+Several equities analysts recently issued reports on the stock.
+UBS Group upgraded shares of Subaru from a neutral rating to an outperform rating in a report on Thursday, December 16th.
+Zacks Investment Research lowered shares of Subaru from a buy rating to a hold rating in a report on Monday, January 17th.
+Finally, JPMorgan Chase & Co. upgraded shares of Subaru from an underweight rating to an overweight rating in a report on Tuesday, November 16th.

 Subaru Corp. engages in the manufacture and sale of automobiles, aircraft, engine parts, and industrial machines.
 Its operations are carried out through the following segments: Automobile, Aerospace, and Others.
 The Automobile segment produces, repair, and sells passenger cars and automobile parts.
 The Aerospace segment manufactures, supplies, and repair airplanes and aerospace-related machineries and components.